-Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2020.
+Best DACs Buying Guide 2022: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

-You might not realise, but most of us make use of at least one digital-to-analogue converter (or DAC) every single day.
-Any device that delivers digital sound – be it a Blu-ray player, digital TV box, games console, portable music player or smartphone – requires a DAC to convert its audio to an analogue signal before it is output.
+You might not realise it, but most of us make use of at least one digital-to-analogue converter (DAC) every single day.
+Any device that delivers digital sound – be it a laptop, Blu-ray player, digital TV box, games console, portable music player or phone – requires a DAC to convert its digital audio to an analogue signal before it is output to speakers, headphones or another analogue device.

-Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” (more on that shortly) that makes sense only within the digital domain.
-In short, DACs play a large part in making digital music worthwhile.
+Without a DAC, your digital music collection is nothing but a sizeable collection of “0s and 1s” that makes sense only within the digital domain.
+In short, DACs play an instrumental part in making digital music worthwhile.
+Especially if you choose the right one...

-The best DACs will make your system sing, but something sub-optimal - or sticking to the ones used on some components - might prevent you getting the most from your set-up.
+The very best DACs will make your hi-fi, desktop or audio system sing, but something sub-optimal – or sticking to the ones used in regular do-it-all components like those mentioned above – will prevent you from getting the most out of your set-up.

 As with all decent hi-fi gear, it'll take a bit of running in time before the Qutest really starts to sing.
 But when it does you're in for a treat: songs are imbued with a great sense of scope, and there's warmth and texture in abundance.